 4 Individuals with conflicts of interest must recuse themselves from the decision-making process.

 6 Accreditation decisions must be made within 6 months of conducting a provider’s survey interview.

-7 Accreditor must update provider’s accreditation information and submit a compliance grid within 4 weeks of making an accreditation or progress report decision.
+7 Accreditor must update provider’s accreditation information including submission of compliance findings, through PARS, within 4 weeks of making an accreditation or progress report decision.

 8 Accreditors must facilitate the annual reporting process of its providers which will result in the collection, review and submission of data for all providers through the ACCME’s national reporting system by the designated due date.
 Accreditors must facilitate the annual fee collection for all providers that will result in submission to the ACCME by the designated due date.
 Failure to comply will result in change of status to Probation for either the Recognized Accreditor or accredited provider, based on the circumstances.